Sushmit404/cifar10-gpt4o-vision-test/PRESENTATION_SLIDES.md

 2. **Show the gap**: 71% vs 97% seems impossible
 3. **Build the story**: We improved step by step
 4. **Celebrate the win**: Closed gap by 80%!
-5. **Fun facts**: $40 in API costs, GPU going hot
+5. **Fun facts**: Only $3 for 4,000 API calls, GPU going hot

 ## Things to Mention Casually:
-- "Fun fact: those 4,000 API calls cost about $40... but hey, it's for science!"
+- "Fun fact: those 4,000 API calls cost about $3... less than a coffee!"
 - "The GPU was not happy during those 43 minutes of training"
 - "At 32×32 pixels, even WE couldn't tell cats from dogs sometimes"